creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-14-Deep-Label-Fusion.md

 * Once the weight maps are acquired, the candidate segmentations $$S_i$$ are fused into initial consensus segmentation $$S^{init}$$ in 3 steps :
   - Candidate segmentations are converted to one-hot encoding segmentations $$S^i=\left\{p^i_l,l=1,2,...,N_{label} \right\} $$
   - Vote maps $$V^i=\left\{V^i_l,l=1,2,...,N_{label} \right\} $$ are computed by elementwise multiplying $$W^i$$ and $$S^i$$ for each labels and spatial location n
-  - For each label, the vote maps of all the atlases are average to generate the initial segmentation
+  - For each label, the vote maps of all the atlases are averaged to generate the initial segmentation

 ## Fine-tuning subnet